xiaoran007/pyhw/README.md

 * FreeBSD arm64
 * Windows 10 X86_64

+For more detailed information, please refer to [Tested Platform](docs/tested_platform.md).

 ## Add Logo
 1. Create a file named **\<os>.pyhw** in **logo/ascii** folder
 2. Modify **colorConfig.py** file to add a new logo style